 Keeping Risk to a Minimum

 As with all health and safety actives, the aim is to minimise risk and ensure an organisation is compliant with legislation.
 Staying safe on theatre and production sets is just as high-risk as forestry or access work.
-Earlier this month, the HSE fined a film production company owned by Disney, involved in Star Wars: The Force Awakens, £1.6 million for breaches in health and safety compliance that resulted in the injury of Harrison Ford.
+In 2016, the HSE fined a film production company owned by Disney, involved in Star Wars: The Force Awakens, £1.6 million for breaches in health and safety compliance that resulted in the injury of Harrison Ford.